 Address: 37 Nguyễn Trãi, Bến Thành, District 1, Hồ Chí Minh City

 Hours: Everyday from 4:00 pm to 8:00 pm

 Address: 66 Hàm Nghi, District 1, Hồ Chí Minh City

 Hours: Everyday from 6:00 am to 10:30 pm

-The bánh mì sandwich is beloved in Vietnam.
-It is a quintessential French inspired Vietnamese street food that is delicious, filling and cheap.
+The Vietnamese sandwich, the bánh mì is beloved.
+It is a quintessential French-inspired Vietnamese sandwich that is delicious, filling and cheap.

-In whichever city you may be visiting in Vietnam, walk around and explore the local area. through the food.
-And when you see a bánh mì shop or vendor, stop and order their own unique specialty.
+In whichever city you may be visiting in Vietnam, walk around and explore the area through the food.
+And when you see a Vietnam bánh mì shop or vendor, stop and order their own unique version of this Vietnamese sandwich.

 Within no time, you will discover for yourself why the Vietnamese sandwich is the best bánh mì to fall in love with.